denten-books/plain-text/1-metaphor.md

 > thus disorganized, language will be dead to all the nobler purposes of human
 > intercourse [@shelley_essays_1840].

-Shelley anticipates what the cognitive school of metaphor theory was to confirm by empirical means more than a century later [@mojtabai_delusion_2000;
+Shelley anticipated what the cognitive school of metaphor theory was to confirm by empirical means more than a century later [@mojtabai_delusion_2000;
 @billig_metaphor_2005].
 Metaphors do not "die" as such.
 They continue to live, but also become naturalized: that is understood literally.
 They create